choupit0/FortiRule/README.md

 # Application development
 > __NOTE__
 >
 > This App was largely made with the help of [ChatGPT](https://chat.openai.com/) from OpenAI, based on GPT-3.5 model.
-NPM package.json file were audited with [AuditJS](https://github.com/sonatype-nexus-community/auditjs) and security hardening was performed.
+NPM package.json file were audited with [AuditJS](https://github.com/sonatype-nexus-community/auditjs) and few security hardening was performed.
 But I'm not a full-time Node.js developer, so please be understanding ;) I have documented the code as best as I could.

 # Features
 **Time-saving, it avoids connecting to the Web server to make changes in the files and reduces errors:**